Mandrenkov/FreshView/README.md

 [Chrome Web Store](https://chrome.google.com/webstore/detail/freshview-for-youtube/eckknmnfoohbeklmjlidmfdlakndcfkm) or [Add-ons for Firefox](https://addons.mozilla.org/en-US/firefox/addon/freshview-for-youtube/) pages.
 This is the preferred way to add the latest, stable version of the extension to your browser.

-> **Note:** The Chrome Web Store supports Chrome, Edge, Opera, Vivaldi, Brave,
+> **Note:** The Chrome Web Store supports Google Chrome, Microsoft Edge, and
-> and other Chromium-based browsers.
+> other Chromium-based browsers.

 To install the extension manually, simply clone this GitHub repository and then refer to the instructions below.